Fauci: US should consider vaccine mandate for US air travel

-Fauci, President Joe Biden’s chief science adviser on the pandemic response, said on Monday that such a mandate might drive up the nation’s lagging vaccination rate as well as confer stronger protection on flights, for which federal regulations require all those age 2 and older to wear a mask.
+Fauci, President Joe Biden’s chief science adviser on the pandemic response, said such a mandate might drive up the nation’s lagging vaccination rate as well as confer stronger protection on flights, for which federal regulations require all those age 2 and older to wear a mask.

 “When you make vaccination a requirement, that’s another incentive to get more people vaccinated,” Fauci told MSNBC.
 “If you want to do that with domestic flights, I think that’s something that seriously should be considered.”